SAP-samples/cloud-mobile-end2end-sample/7_technician_ios_app/README.md

 ![Header Image](images/Header_ios.png)

 ## Overview

 This native iOS application is used by Mahlwerk's Technician to view and process various tasks.

 This application consumes Mahlwerk's Backend's Odata Service for fetching the task details and for all of its operations.

 ## Architecture

 - *SAP BTP SDK for iOS* is used for User Authentication, Fiori UI Controls, Onboarding and Offline Data Synchronization.

 ## Build Setup

 - Install [Cocoapods](https://cocoapods.org/) dependency manager.
 - Install Apple Xcode IDE.
 - Clone the repository and run `pod install` in this directory.
+- [Configure your machine](https://github.com/SAP-samples/cloud-sdk-ios-specs#obtaining-technical-user--password) for securely downloading the SAP BTP SDK for iOS frameworks
 - Open `Mahlwerk.xcworkspace` in Xcode.

- > [CocoaPods specifications](https://github.com/SAP-samples/cloud-sdk-ios-specs) for frameworks in the *SAP BTP SDK for iOS*.

 ### Configure App to your Mobile services Credentials

 - Copy the *App ID* from Mobile services cockpit:
 ![Application Details AppID](images/AppId.png)

 - Put the *App ID* into the highlighted place in *OnboardingFlowProvider.swift*: